derektata/gh-notify/README.md

 ## Usage/Building

-This program requires that you create a `.env` file in the base directory of the project and add your personal api token:
+This program requires that you create a `.env` file in the root of the project directory and add your personal api token:
 ```bash
 GITHUB_TOKEN=YourSpecialGithubTokenHere